-Unfortunately it also had attracted a good deal of the filth from Latin America.
-Perhaps we should start with the very basic question – what it makes Malaysia attractive to these Latin America criminals (taking queue from the KL CID chief statement that “Malaysia is being promoted as a choice destination for Latin Americans but for sinister reasons”).
+Unfortunately, it also had attracted a good deal of filth from Latin America.
+Perhaps we should start with the very basic question – what makes Malaysia attractive to these Latin American criminals (taking a queue from the KL CID chief stated that “Malaysia is being promoted as a choice destination for Latin Americans but for sinister reasons”).

 Is it because there is a lack of care and enforcement at the various entries points to a point where even a green slimy Martian can slip in without any blink from the authorities?
 I don’t think so – after all the authorities did a splendid job banning PKR vice president Nurul Izzah Anwar from entering Sabah back in May 2013 (and that Australian MP too) – all in the name of security of course.

-Whatever the reason may be, it is clear that Malaysia have ended up as a beacon for these criminals – what we are going to do about it?
+Whatever the reason may be, it is clear that Malaysia has ended up as a beacon for these criminals – what we are going to do about it?

-To be fair, I am sure the good people from the Immigration and the Police have been doing their job well enough to stop these criminals at track.
-Otherwise we would have been another Latin America country where criminal gang related shooting (we are coming to this already), drugs & human trafficking, violent robberies and kidnappings would have been a daily affair.
+To be fair, I am sure the good people from the Immigration and the Police have been doing their job well enough to stop these criminals at the track.
+Otherwise, we would have been another Latin American country where criminal gang-related shooting (we are coming to this already), drugs & human trafficking, violent robberies and kidnappings would have been a daily affair.

 Yes, we are hunting these criminals down but it is more of a reactive action than a proactive one.
 It is clear that we are not doing enough – we still having missing ATM machines and all fingers are pointing back to the Latin Americans.